waterproofpatch/c_list/README.md

 ## Run Tests

-This assumes you have ruby/ceedling
+This assumes you have ruby/ceedling installed.

 ```bash
 make test